 The Master of Science in Data Science Public Policy (MS-DSPP) is a 39-credit degree program, divided into core (required) courses, elective courses, and seminars.

 Core Courses (33 Credits)

-The core courses emphasizes analytical skills and core knowledge for designing and managing sound public policy.
+The core courses emphasize analytical skills and core knowledge for designing and managing sound public policy.

 Quantitative Social Sciences (6 credits)

 - PPOL 560: Accelerated Statistics for Public Policy I (3 credits)

 - PPOL 561: Accelerated Statistics for Public Policy II (3 credits)

 - PPOL 506: Intermediate Microeconomics I (3 credits)

 - PPOL 510: Policy Process; or PPOL 511: Comparative Policy Process (3 credits)

 - PPOL 514: Public Management; or PPOL 515: Comparative Public Management (3 credits)